-- Results of operations for the year ended December 31, 2003 include restructuring, asset impairments and other charges of \$61.2 million and are comprised (1)of \$7.0 million to cover employee separation costs, \$30.7 million of fixed asset impairments, \$1.8 million of costs related to termination of contracts, \$25.6 million of other non-cash impairment charges primarily related to developed technology from our acquisition of Cherry Semiconductor in 2000 and additional charges of \$0.7 million, which were partially offset by a gain of \$4.6 million relating to the sale of our Guadalajara, Mexico facility.
+- (2) During the quarter ended June 30, 2006, we revised the estimated useful lives of our manufacturing equipment for depreciation purposes from approximately five years to 10 years.
+The effect of this change was to reduce depreciation expense and increase gross profit by \$14.3 million for the nine months ended September 29, 2006. - (3)Results of operations for the year ended December 31, 2003 include restructuring, asset impairments and other charges of \$61.2 million and are comprised of \$7.0 million to cover employee separation costs, \$30.7 million of fixed asset impairments, \$1.8 million of costs related to termination of contracts, \$25.6 million of other non-cash impairment charges primarily related to the write-off of developed technology from our acquisition of Cherry Semiconductor in 2000 and additional charges of \$0.7 million, which were partially offset by a gain of \$4.6 million relating to the sale of our Guadalajara, Mexico facility.
 Results of operations for the year ended December 31, 2004 include restructuring, asset impairments and other charges of \$19.6 million and are comprised of \$4.1 million to cover employee separation costs offset by the reversal of \$1.3 million of employee separation costs reserve, \$2.5 million of exit costs offset by the reversal of \$1.0 million of cash exit costs reserve, \$3.3 million of asset impairments associated with the East Greenwich, Rhode Island facility and the closure of the assembly and test operations in Roznov, the Czech Republic and \$12.0 million related to loss on sale of fixed assets.
-Results of operations for the year ended December 31, 2005 include restructuring, asset impairment and other charges of \$3.3 million and are comprised of \$4.7 million to cover employee separation costs and \$0.6 million of exist costs, which are partially offset by the reversal of \$1.3 million of employee separation cost reserve, the reversal of \$0.2 million of restructuring costs previously recorded and a \$0.5 million gain on sale of fixed assets related to the sale of portions of land at East Greenwich, Rhode Island facility.
-Results of operations for the six months ended July 1, 2005 include restructuring, asset impairment and other charges of \$3.9 million, comprised of \$2.2 million related to general worldwide work force reductions of approximately 60 employees, \$1.2 million of employee separation charges related to the planned termination of 80 employees in Malaysia resulting from the transfer of wafer fabrication manufacturing operations, which supports the standard components product line, from Malaysia to the United States and \$0.5 million of exit costs.
-Results of operations for the six months ended June 30, 2006 include restructuring, asset impairment and other charges of \$4.7 million as a result of the fact that we currently have no plans to use certain internally developed software, and management considers the cease of development of these assets as other than temporarily idled, partially offset by \$1.4 million of net adjustments to restructuring reserves. - (2) During the second quarter of 2003, we changed our method of accounting for net unrecognized actuarial gains or losses relating to our defined benefit pension obligations.
+Results of operations for the year ended December 31, 2005 include restructuring, asset impairment and other charges of \$3.3 million and are comprised of \$4.7 million to cover employee separation costs and \$0.6 million of exist costs, which were partially offset by the reversal of \$1.3 million of employee separation cost reserve, the reversal of \$0.2 million of restructuring costs previously recorded and a \$0.5 million gain on sale of fixed assets related to the sale of portions of land at our East Greenwich, Rhode Island facility.
+Results of operations for the nine months ended September 30, 2005 include restructuring, asset impairments and other charges of \$4.1 million and are comprised of \$4.7 million of employee separation charges and \$0.5 million of exit costs, offset in part by \$0.5 million gain on sale of fixed assets and \$0.6 million of net adjustments reserves.
+Results of operations for the nine months ended September 29, 2006 include restructuring, asset impairments and other charges of \$3.3 million and are comprised of \$4.7 million of asset impairment charges related to capitalized software development, offset in part by \$1.4 million in reversal of employee separation charges. - (4) During the second quarter of 2003, we changed our method of accounting for net unrecognized actuarial gains or losses relating to our defined benefit pension obligations.
 Historically, we amortized our net unrecognized actuarial gains or losses over the average remaining service lives of active plan participants, to the extent that such net gains or losses exceeded the greater of 10% of the related projected benefit obligation or plan assets.
 Effective January 1, 2003, we no longer defer actuarial gains or losses and will recognize such gains and losses during the fourth quarter of each year, which is the period in which our annual pension plan actuarial valuations are prepared.
-The impact of this change for periods prior to January 1, 2003 was a charge of \$21.5 million, both before and after income taxes.